aosabook/500lines/functionalDB/chapter.md

                    (make-index #(vector %1 %2 %3) #(vector %1 %2 %3) always); EAVT
                   )] 0 0)))
 ````
 There is one snag, though: all collections in Clojure are immutable.
-Since write operations are pretty critical in a database, we define our structure to be an *Atom*, which is is one of Clojure’s reference types, one that provides the capability of atomic writes.
+Since write operations are pretty critical in a database, we define our structure to be an *Atom*, which is a Clojure reference type that provides the capability of atomic writes.

 You may be wondering why we use the `always` function for the AVET, VEAT and EAVT indexes, and the `ref?` predicate for the VAET index.
 This is because these indexes are used in different scenarios, which we’ll see later when we explore queries in depth.